-- I. Jesus is condemned to death.
+- Jesus is condemned to death.

-- II.
-Jesus is made to carry the cross.
+- Jesus is made to carry the cross.

-- III.
-Jesus falls the first time.
+- Jesus falls the first time.

 - IV.
 Jesus meets his afflicted mother.

-- V. The Cyrenean helps Jesus to carry his cross.
+- V. The Simon of Cyrene helps Jesus to carry his cross.

 - VI.
 Veronica wipes the face of Jesus.

 - VII.
 Jesus falls for the second time.

 - VIII.
 Jesus speaks to the women of Jerusalem.

-- IX.
-Jesus falls for the third time.
+- X. Jesus falls for the third time.

-- X. Jesus is stripped of his garments.
+X. Jesus is stripped of his garments.

-- XI.
+XI.
 Jesus is nailed to the cross.

-- XII.
+XII.
 Jesus dies on the cross.

-- XIII.
+XIII.
 Jesus is taken down from the cross.

-- XV.
+XIV.
 Jesus is laid in the Sepulcher.

 By 1905, the old church had served the parishioners well for sixty years.
 It was time for a new larger church - a church more expressive of the piety and generosity of the people.
-And so a proposition was unanimously passed to begin building a new church for the parish on April 30.
+And so, a proposition was unanimously passed to begin building a new church for the parish on April 30.
 By early summer of 1908, \$30,000 had been secured through donations.
 Enough funds to award the firm McGinnis and Walsh of Boston, the job of designing the new church.
 However, a temporary church would have to be found while the new church was under construction.
 A gentleman of the parish donated the use of a lot on Sears Street on which a temporary structure could be erected.
 On Easter Sunday in 1909, the last Mass was celebrated in the old church.
 In one week's time, the temporary structure was ready.
 The workers had moved and set in place the windows, pews, doors, and altars from the old church.
 These familiar items made the transition easier for the people of St. Joseph.
+From 1905-1920 many Italians settled on the east side and came to St. Joseph's.